AhamefulaChibundu/se-assignment-5-AhamefulaChibundu/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+   VsCode is also known as  Visual studio code.
+It is a text editor used for writing codes.
+Installing VsCode is also easy, follow the following steps and you will be able to successfully install it:
+   1. Visit code.visualstudio.com, you should see "download for Windows".
+Click on it  and it would download the installation file
+   2. Once the download is complete, double click on the downloaded file and it would open the installation wizard.
+   3. Click on “I accept the agreement”, click on “next”
+   4. You can choose to check the “Create a desktop icon” if you want an icon to be created on your desktop after installation, then click next.
+   5. Click on "Install".
+After successful installation click on finish, VsCode would launch on its own.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.